GaryJones/wp-calendar-core/README.md

 * Add any filters (though most methods are small enough that sub-classes can over-ride them anyway).
 * Optimize caching for all stages.
 * Create proof of concept examples that re-use the new calendar classes for other instances (not just published posts).

+### Unit Tests

+Currently includes one unit test (asserting true is true) to show testing works.
+Needs proper unit tests.

+### Performance Benchmarks

+See the main plugin file for the attempt at benchmarking.

+When there is a single loop, the `WP_Posts_Calender + WP_Calender_View_Grid` solution takes approximately twice as long as `get_calendar()`, and when there are 10,000 loops, it's a 4~5x increase.
+Caching has been implemented, but perhaps not in the best way.

 ## Contributions